 - Two courses in the area of "Sonic Art"

 - Three electives, one of which must be designated as an "Advanced Course."
 The advanced course is taken in the fall of senior year.

-Students may count up to four credits of performance classes (in the Steinhardt School's Department of Music and Performing Arts Professions or in our department's Collegium Musicum) toward the music major.
+Students may count up to four credits of performance instruction (taken in the Steinhardt School, in CAS through Independent Study, or through ensembles in either CAS or Steinhardt) towards the music major.

 Highly motivated students may take part in the department's honors program, which culminates during the senior year with an "Advanced Course" and an independent study supervised by a faculty member.
 Students must have a 3.65 GPA both in the major and overall to pursue honors.
 Students register for a semester or more of Independent Study (MUSIC-UA 997 or 998) in which they complete a capstone project in musicology or music history, ethnomusicology, analysis, or composition.
 This might take the form of an analytical or historiographical study of a major work or group of works, the writing of a musical composition of substantial dimensions, or a bibliographical study of a composer, all under the guidance of a faculty member.
 A student wishing to pursue departmental honors should apply to the Director of Undergraduate Studies.
 There are also three departmental prizes that the department awards to exceptional students.
 These are listed in the awards and prizes section of the CAS Bulletin.

 Q: When do I declare a music major/minor?

 Ideally, a major/minor is declared between the end of your sophomore year and beginning of your junior year.
 This means you should be making contact with the department and the DUS during your sophomore year to look at requirements and how the courses would fit into your schedule over your remaining years.
 Many students choose to take at least one music course during their freshman or sophomore year to get a feel for the department and its curriculum.